VTV6: 2007–2022: Youth channel era

+From 1 May 2012, VTV6 began implementing changes in both program content and presentation style to target a diverse audience, focusing on viewers aged 20 to 29.
+The channel's visual identity was revamped, removing the spiral number 6 symbol and replacing it with a blue geometric number 6 logo to align with other VTV channels.
+Alongside this, VTV6 invested in a range of new content, including the first-ever broadcast of original versions of popular international television programs such as American Idol and MasterChef, and the revival of Những bông hoa nhỏ ("Little Flowers") as a series of programs for children of different ages.

-From January 1, 2013, the channel increased broadcasting time to 24/7.
-This is the sixth channel of VTV to broadcast 24/7.
+From 1 January 2013, the channel increased broadcasting time to 24/7, became the sixth channel of VTV to broadcast 24 hours per day.

-From September 7, 2013, VTV6 became the second channel of VTV to be broadcast in HD standard, and the first channel of VTV to broadcast in full HD standard.
+From 7 September 2013, VTV6 became the second channel of VTV to be broadcast in HD, and the first channel of VTV to broadcast in Full HD.

+Since October 2015, most sports programs previously broadcast on VTV3 have been moved to VTV6, which has since been frequently chosen as the main channel for live coverage of sporting events for which VTV holds broadcasting rights, especially tournaments involving the Vietnamese national teams and sports delegation.

-On January 12, 2018, VTV6 separated the Children's Board from the Youth Department.
+On 12 January 2018, VTV6 separated the Children's Board from the Youth Department.
 VTV6 officially entered a new movement called "The Digital Generation 2018", deciding to aiming at the "digital generation" born between the year of 1985 and 2000.
-Since that time, television programs for children on VTV6 channel were officially transferred to educational channel VTV7.
+Since that time, television programs for children on VTV6 were officially transferred to the educational channel VTV7.

+From 19 March to 30 April 2020, VTV6 temporarily reduced its broadcast time to 19 hours per day (05:00–24:00) due to COVID-19 prevention and control requirements.
+From 1 May 2020, the broadcasting hours have been reverted to 24 hours a day.

-On September 8, 2022, Deputy Prime Minister Phạm Bình Minh signed Decree No. 60/2022/ND-CP on the functions, tasks, powers and organizational structure of Vietnam Television.
-Accordingly, VTV has been restructured, in which the Youth Department - the management board of VTV6 will be dissolved.
-As a result, VTV6 Regional Channel will officially cease to broadcast on October 10, 2022 and is replaced by for a national channel aimed at Mekong Delta Region audiences - VTV Can Tho.
+On 8 September 2022, Deputy Prime Minister Phạm Bình Minh signed Decree No. 60/2022/ND-CP on the functions, tasks, powers and organizational structure of Vietnam Television.
+Accordingly, VTV has been restructured, in which the Youth Department - the management board of VTV6 - will be dissolved.
+As a result, VTV6 would officially cease to broadcast on 10 October 2022 and is replaced by for a national channel aimed at Mekong Delta Region audiences - VTV Can Tho.